 Super food 1 – Soya foods

-Soya beans and the foods that are made from them are prefect for a healthy diet.
+Soya beans and the foods that are made from them are perfect for a healthy diet.
 They’re full of protein, vitamins and minerals are low in saturated fat.
 They play a role in helping to keep your cholesterol levels down too.

 Try switching some of your usual meat, dairy products and deserts, such as milk, yoghurt and custard, to soya alternatives to help you lower your cholesterol.